About

 Through a collective and unified approach between TIAC and its members, TIAC promotes the value of tourism with federal officials and political influencers, and advocates for policy changes and improvements to help the sector grow.

-With more than 600 members representing all sectors from coast to coast to coast, as well as partnerships that extend to thousands more, TIAC’s membership is as diverse as our country itself.
+With nearly 700 members representing all tourism segments, and partnerships that extend to thousands more, TIAC’s membership is as diverse as our country itself.

-Main sellers at Rendez-vous Canada are members of TIAC carrying an extra financial responsibility on behalf of their industry colleagues.
-By becoming a TIAC Member, you are not just benefiting from special savings – you enjoy the opportunity to play a bigger role in developing Canada’s export market.
+By becoming a TIAC Member, you are not just benefiting from special savings – you enjoy the opportunity to influence Canada’s export market.

-• TIAC’s most significant accomplishment has been in provoking and fostering political interest in tourism matters where there was previously none
+• TIAC’s most significant accomplishment has been fostering political interest in tourism matters where there has historically been none.

-• TAC’s recommendations to reduce aviation costs in the Canada Transportation Act included in expert panels final report
+• TIAC’s recommendations to reduce aviation costs in the Canada Transportation Act included in expert panels final report.